Parameterized Complexity of Simultaneous Planarity: Parameters of the Shared Graph

 \subsection{Maximum Degree}

 In this section we show that \SEFE is NP-complete, even if the instance has bounded degree.
-Angelini et al.~\cite{Angelini15} reduce from the NP-complete~\cite{Opatrny79} problem \textsc{Betweenness}, which asks for a linear ordering of a ground set $X$, subject to a set $\mathcal{T}$ of triplets over $X$, where each triplet requires an element to appear between two other elements in the ordering.
+Angelini et al.~\cite{Angelini15} reduce from the NP-complete~\cite{Opatrny79} problem \textsc{Betweenness}, which asks for a linear ordering of a ground set $X$, subject to a set $\mathcal{T}$ of triplets over~$X$, where each triplet requires an element to appear between two other elements in the ordering.
 They use the rotation of a star in the shared graph to encode the linear ordering in the \SEFE instance, while exclusive edges enforce the triplets.
 Since this approach leads to a high-degree vertex, we use a different approach.
 We use small-degree vertices in the shared graph to encode the ordering of every three-element subset of $X$, while the input graphs ensure compatibility between these orderings.
-This results in a shared graph with small maximum degree, but the number of input graphs is not~constant. \begin{restatable}{theorem}{npcMaxDeg4} When $k$ is part of the input, \SEFE is NP-complete, even if the shared graph is connected and has maximum degree 4. \end{restatable} \ifthenelse{\boolean{llncs}}{ \begin{proof}[Proof Sketch] \Cref{fig:boundedDegree} illustrates the \SEFE instance resulting from the reduction from \textsc{Betweenness}.
-For every $\tau \in \binom{X}{3}$, we have a degree-4 vertex $v^\tau$ in the shared graph adjacent to vertices representing the three elements of $\tau$.
-The fourth neighbor $u^\tau $of $v^\tau$ acts as a separator that allows us to interpret the circular order of the edges incident to $v^\tau$ as a linear order of $\tau$.
-The embeddings of the shared graph thus correspond to linear orderings of all three-element subsets of $X$.
+This results in a shared graph with small maximum degree, but the number of input graphs is not~constant. \begin{theorem} When $k$ is part of the input, \SEFE is NP-complete, even if the shared graph is connected and has maximum degree 4. \end{theorem} \begin{proof} We reduce from the NP-complete~\cite{Opatrny79} problem \textsc{Betweenness}.
+Given a ground set $X = \{x_1, \dots, x_n\}$ and a set $\mathcal{T}$ of triplets over $X$, the problem asks whether there exists a linear ordering $\sigma$ of $X$, such that, for every triplet ${(a, b, c) \in \mathcal{T}}$, $b$ appears between $a$ and $c$ in~$\sigma$.